 - March 18, 2015 International Society of Dermatopathology, Philip E. LeBoit “Clinico-pathologic-molecular correlation of melanocytic neoplasms” San Francisco, CA

 - April 15, 2015 Philip E. LeBoit “23rd Update in Dermatopathology of St John's Institute of Dermatology”, London UK

 - July 7, 2015 British Association of Dermatologists Philip E. LeBoit "Neil Smith memorial lecture”, Manchester, UK

 - Professor of Pathology and Dermatology

-- Co-Director, UCSF Dermatopathology Service
+- Co-Director of UCSF Dermatopathology and Oral Pathology Service

 After training in Anatomic Pathology at the University of California, San Francisco and in Dermatopathology at both New York University (under the late Bernard Ackerman, M.D.) and at New York Hospital-Cornell Medical Center (with N. Scott McNutt, M.D.), I founded the UCSF Dermatopathology Service in 1987, with the goal of bringing academic expertise to a larger patient base than that of traditional university-based dermatopathology sections.

 My investigative work includes the delineation of granulomatous slack skin as a lymphoma, the first comprehensive description of bacillary angiomatosis and bacillary peliosis hepatis, the development of the concept of palisaded neutrophilic and granulomatous dermatitis, the application of first morphometric and then molecular studies to melanocytic neoplasms and the initial description of nephrogenic systemic fibrosis.